power-coder-java/Hacktoberfest2022_jvm-coder/content/readme.md

-Make contributions to this 'FOLDER' only
+Make contributions to this `FOLDER` only

+Upload your projects in the specified folder according to the domain of the project